-14.3 Quorum94
+13.3 Quorum95

 The presence of at least 20 Organized Medical Staff members entitled to vote, present and attending, shall constitute a quorum for all actions.
-If an appropriate quorum is not present, the meeting may be adjourned by those members in attendance and reconvened at such later date as determined by the President when a quorum is available and is present.
+If an appropriate quorum is not present, the meeting may be adjourned by those members in attendance and reconvened at such later date as determined by the President of the Medical Staff when a quorum is available and is present.
 Alternatively, except with respect to matters that may not be delegated, the Medical Staff Executive Committee shall, at its next meeting, act for the Organized Medical Staff on all issues requiring vote.

-14.4 Parliamentary Authority
+13.4 Parliamentary Authority